Stan Van Gundy

-Stanley Alan Van Gundy (born August 26, 1959) is an American former basketball coach who is a television commentator for the NBA on TNT and College Basketball on CBS.
-Prior to TNT, Van Gundy was most recently the head coach for the New Orleans Pelicans of the NBA.
+Stanley Alan Van Gundy (born August 26, 1959) is an American former basketball coach who is a television commentator for College Basketball on CBS for CBS Sports and NBA on Prime for Sports on Amazon Prime Video.
+He previously worked as game analyst for NBA on TNT from 2019 to 2020, and again from 2021 to 2025.
+Prior to TNT, he was most recently the head coach for the New Orleans Pelicans of the NBA.
 He also served as the head coach and president of basketball operations for the Detroit Pistons from 2014 to 2018.
 From 2003 to 2005, he was the head coach of the Miami Heat but resigned in 2005 mid-season, returning the job over to Pat Riley.
 Van Gundy then coached the Orlando Magic for five seasons from 2007 to 2012, leading them to the 2009 NBA Finals.
 He is the older brother of former New York Knicks and Houston Rockets head coach Jeff Van Gundy.

 Playing career

 Van Gundy was a starting guard at Alhambra High School in Martinez, California in the San Francisco Bay Area.
-He played basketball for his father, Bill Van Gundy, at SUNY-Brockport, a Division III school, until he graduated in 1981 with a B.A. in English and a B.S. in Physical Education.
+After his senior year, he played for an all-county team that also included Kenny Carter, whose coaching career was the basis for Coach Carter, a Hollywood feature film starring Samuel L. Jackson.
+Van Gundy played college basketball for his father, Bill Van Gundy, at SUNY-Brockport, a Division III school, until he graduated in 1981 with a B.A. in English and a B.S. in Physical Education.